Man critically injured after shooting in Wawa parking lot in Bear, Delaware

 It happened around midnight on the 1100 block of Pulaski Highway in the Glendale Plaza Shopping Center.

 Investigators said the man was shot multiple times.
-The passenger side window was shut out.
+The passenger side window was shot out.
 Officers said they found a dozen shell casings at the scene.

 The victim was taken to the hospital in very critical condition.